 Used by over 8 million people to manage their finances, Mint.com allows you to track your bank accounts, credit cards, loans, and investments all in one place.
 The app, available for the iPhone and Android, lets you view your Mint.com account while on the go.

 Managing your personal financial accounts can be tricky, but managing your household expenses can be even tougher.
 That’s where Doxo comes in.
 The app allows you to keep track of your utilities, pay bills, and connect to the utility companies for any problems you might be facing.

 Small business owners and freelancers, Office Time may be your new best friend.
-Available for PC and Mac, this simple and practical apps keeps track of billable hours, expenses, and even produces invoices.
+Available for PC and Mac, these simple and practical apps keep track of billable hours, expenses, and even produce invoices.
 One more unique feature is that the app can keep track of your time spent on a particular project, along with the cost on a minute-by-minute basis.

 Intuit, the company behind this popular tax preparation software describes TurboTax as “GPS for taxes”.
 Given the functionality of the app, the description fits perfectly.
 TurboTax offers its services in several pricing tiers to meet nearly everyone’s needs.

-A great charting interface coupled with the ability to analyze and view information on individual stocks makes this app great for people who need real time information on the go.
-This special feature is quite comprehensive as it combines news, investor relations pages in addition to any custom RSS feeds you want into a single, easy to navigate page.
+A great charting interface coupled with the ability to analyze and view information on individual stocks makes this app great for people who need real-time information on the go.
+This special feature is quite comprehensive as it combines news, investor relations pages in addition to any custom RSS feed you want into a single, easy-to-navigate page.